What is hemoglobin?

-- Poor nutrition in our diet or eating food that has a low level of iron, folate, vitamin B12, or vitamin B6.
+- Poor nutrition in our diet or eating food that has a low level of iron, folic acid (folate), vitamin b2 (riboflavin), vitamin B12, or vitamin B6.

 High hemoglobin levels

-High hemoglobin level causes due to low oxygen levels (hypoxia) in the blood for a long period of time.
-Common reasons for high hemoglobin level,
+High hemoglobin levels are caused due to low oxygen levels (hypoxia) in the blood for a long period of time.
+Common reasons for high hemoglobin levels,

 - A rare bone marrow disease that produces too many red blood cells (RBCs).